yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 3. Standards and tools for testing, logging, metrics, code reviews, deploys, etc.
 4. What infrastructure the code is running on and how to interact with it
 5. Who knows what and how to get questions answered
-6. How planning is done, what are the team's current priorities, what should I be working on to make the biggest impact, etc.
+6. How planning is done, what are the team's current priorities, what I should be working on to make the biggest impact, etc.

-On top of this giant pile of things to learn about, the start of a new job is often when I'm feeling the most "buyer's remorse" around my decision to switch employers, i.e. thoughts like "maybe I should have stayed at my old job".
-Or, I'll be thinking that it was right to leave my old job, but maybe I should have picked one of the other offers I had.
+On top of this giant pile of things to learn about, the start of a new job is often when I'm feeling the most "buyer's remorse" around my decision to switch employers.
+This can include thoughts like "maybe I should have stayed at my old job".
+Or, I'll be thinking that it was right to leave my old job, but that maybe I should have picked one of the other offers I had.

 The end result is that the onboarding process is really stressful for me- I often feel kind of crappy, and then I may have trouble sleeping, which makes